sapinspys/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+  - .use() to bind middleware to our application (server).
+  - .get() used for application routing

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+  - Middleware in Express are functions that get executed in the order they are introduced into the server code.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

+  - A resource is some kind of data that's transmitted between the server and client.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+  - A Response with information, maybe a payload, and errors.

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+  - You can partition our Node.js application by splitting our related endpoints into routers.

 ## Project Setup